 8.2 Changes to the Constitution may be proposed by The Executive and The Council by giving at least 60 days’ notice prior to the Annual General Meeting (AGM) to the General Secretary. by a simple majority of the Executive/Council or by a minimum of 33% of the total Membership by giving at least 60 days’ notice prior to the Annual General Meeting (AGM) to the General Secretary.

-8.3 Changes to the Constitution received by the General Secretary reaching the required numbers will notify all Members and add to the Agenda for the AGM or call an EGM.
+8.3 Changes to the Constitution received by the General Secretary reaching the required numbers will be notified to all Members and added to the Agenda for the AGM or call an EGM.
 Voting for such meetings will be by a two thirds majority of those members present and entitled to vote.

 9. Membership Criteria